-- Ask the group to share their answers.
+■ Ask the group to share their answers.
 Note down what they are so that you can deal with them at some point during the course.
-Don't attempt to answer all the questions at this time, but do acknowledge every question and assure the group that they will be covered during CY.
-(Some questions will be answered by the talks and some like questions about suffering are best dealt with after the talks on the cross / grace.)
+Don't attempt to answer all the questions at this time, but do acknowledge every question and assure the group that they will be covered during Soul.
+(Some questions will be answered by the talks and some - like questions about suffering - are best dealt with after the talks on the cross / grace.)
 However, you may want to answer one or two short questions at this point, if they are simple to deal with and not contentious.
 You might also want to write your own question and share it with the group.
 Note: If your group members would be embarrassed to say their questions, ask them to write them on a piece of paper and put them in a "question box".
-You can then collect all the questions from the box and read them to the group. - Either here, or after the talk, the group may ask questions on science/evolution/creation.
-Make sure you plan a time to talk about this probably during a later session, using the notes on page 187.
+You can then collect all the questions from the box and read them to the group.

+- Reassure the group that the questions they are asking are perfectly normal and they are questions that many people have about life and God.
+You may even say that this is a question that you have struggled with.
+This is to help people see that the things they may feel very intensely about are things that others struggle to understand too. - Either here, or after the talk, the group may ask questions on science/evolution/creation.
+Make sure you plan a time to talk about this probably during a later session, using the notes on page 185.
 It may be enough at this point to say that the course is not making any particular point about evolution or creation.
 We're simply showing that we are either the result of an accident or we have been made by someone and that this makes a difference to how we see "the meaning of life".